Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 The two cells that we wish to simulate.
 In the first cell (left), *X* only activates *Y*; in the second cell (right), *Y* also negatively autoregulates.
 {: style="font-size: medium;"}

-In this lesson, we will simulate a "race" to the steady state concentration of *Y* in the two cells.
+In this lesson, we will simulate a "race" to the **steady state**, or **equilibrium**, concentration of *Y* in the two cells.
 Our premise is that the cell that reaches the steady state faster can respond more quickly to its environment and is therefore more fit for survival.

 ## Simulating transcriptional regulation with a reaction-diffusion model